ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 ## Data Access

-ARIA S1 GUNW On-Demand products can be accessed like any other On-Demand product, but can also be accessed by searching the archive.
+ARIA-S1-GUNW On Demand products can be accessed like any other On Demand product, but can also be accessed by searching the archive.

 ### Accessing Products using On Demand Interfaces

 Refer to the
 [Downloads](../using/downloading.md "hyp3-docs.asf.alaska.edu/using/downloading")
-page for more information on viewing and downloading ARIA S1 GUNW On Demand products in Vertex or programmatically.
+page for more information on viewing and downloading ARIA-S1-GUNW On Demand products in Vertex or programmatically.
 Once processing is complete, download links for On Demand products are valid for 14 days.

 ### Accessing Products in the Archive

-Once On Demand ARIA S1 GUNW jobs have been processed, they are added to the archive of ARIA-S1-GUNW products.
-Use the [Geographic Search in Vertex](https://search.asf.alaska.edu/#/?maxResults=1000&dataset=SENTINEL-1%20INTERFEROGRAM%20(BETA) "ASF Search for ARIA S1 GUNW Products" ){target=_blank} to find all of the products (both those generated by the ARIA project and those generated On Demand) available for your area of interest.
+Once On Demand ARIA-S1-GUNW jobs have been processed, they are added to the archive of ARIA-S1-GUNW products.
+Use the [Geographic Search in Vertex](https://search.asf.alaska.edu/#/?maxResults=1000&dataset=SENTINEL-1%20INTERFEROGRAM%20(BETA) "ASF Search for ARIA-S1-GUNW Products" ){target=_blank} to find all of the products (both those generated by the ARIA project and those generated On Demand) available for your area of interest.
 The download links for archived ARIA-S1-GUNW products never expire.

 You can also search for ARIA-S1-GUNW products programmatically using the [asf_search Python Package](https://pypi.org/project/asf-search/ "pypi.org/project/asf-search" ){target=_blank}.
-Again, results will include products generated by the ARIA team along with any On Demand ARIA S1 GUNW products that have completed processing.
+Again, results will include products generated by the ARIA team along with any On Demand ARIA-S1-GUNW products that have completed processing.

 ## References